 This often means businesses must find alternative funding options, and these include taking on more debt.
 However, the cycle of debt is only worsened by rising interest rates.
 This leaves many SMEs unable to keep their businesses afloat while repaying the loans.

-10 Tips to Tackle Rising Interest Rates
+10 Tips to Tackle Rising Business Loan Interest Rate in Singapore

 So, if you are a small business trying to survive the increasing interest rates, you should:

 - Work with a financial partner who will help you to navigate any difficult financial decisions and create a plan that works best for your business.